Gayathri0484/IEEE-Latin-America-Transactions-9660/README.md

 This repository contains all files required to reproduce the hardware results presented in the article.

 Requirements: Matlab 2021a, Quanser Qube Servo-2 pendulum platform THe results in Fig. 5-7 and Table II can be reproduced using these codes.
+Fig. 5. gives the arm trajectory tracking by MPC (conventional) and MPCPD (warm start based) technique, Fig. 6. gives the coontrol signal generated using MPC (conventional) and MPC-PD (warm start based) techniques.
+Fig. 7.
+Pendulum angle tracking by MPC (conventional) and MPCPD (warm start based) techniques

 For replication of results, contact: EE20D1006@nitpy.ac.in